 - a.
+The main actors

+- b.
+The relationships among the main actors

+- Recent reforms in the

-Public sector generally - b.
+- a.
+Public sector generally

+- b.
 Health sector

 Development assistance through EPA ad other arrangements

 - a.
 All expenditures

 - b.
 All health expenditure

 - 1. Ministry of Health

 - 2. All other Ministries